openedx/edx-documentation/en_us/install_operations/source/installation/analytics/install_analytics.rst

      $ make test-acceptance-local ONLY_TESTS=edx.analytics.tasks.tests.acceptance.test_enrollments

-   Acceptance tests usually destroy any existing state before running, this behavior can be disabled by setting the ``DISABLE_RESET_STATE`` environment variable.
+   Acceptance tests usually destroy any existing state before running.
+This behavior can be disabled by setting the ``DISABLE_RESET_STATE`` environment variable.

    .. code-block:: bash